 While others in the so-called “Fat Fryer” were analyzing the Colonel’s secret ingredients, or looking for ways to produce mashed potatoes without potatoes, a technique that was ultimately perfected, Spork was responding to a memo from the accounting office.
 It was late December, and the employees at Kentucky Fried Chicken had lost their holiday bonuses, in part due to the high overhead costs associated with running a franchise operation.
 The memo asked employees to suggest ways in which restaurants could hold down their SKUs and reduce the company’s burgeoning distribution costs.

 A light went off in the young inventor’s mind — why not find a way to combine the spoon and the fork into one utensil?
 That would save on both shipping and counter display space.
 Spork started with the fork as his default, or control utensil.
-But after several tests he realized that adding spooning surface area to the fork would be difficult and costly.
-He determined that it would be far more efficient to begin with a spoon then clip away material to fashion spikes on the end.
+But after several tests, he realized that adding spooning surface area to the fork would be difficult and costly.
+He determined that it would be far more efficient to begin with a spoon and then clip away material to fashion spikes on the end.

 Early drawings by the ingenious Spork showed that he toyed with the idea of incorporating a knife into the apparatus.
-But, judging by notes on his drawings, he eventually realized that people would still need two utensils to carve meat from the bone — one to hold it in place, the other to slice — thereby obviating the critical savings in stock keeping units.
+But, judging by notes on his drawings, he eventually realized that people would still need two utensils to carve meat from the bone — one to hold it in place, the other to slice — thereby obviating the critical savings in stock-keeping units.

 Thanks to Spork’s invention, which saved the company approximately $1.57 gazillion, everyone received a holiday bonus the following year — even though the customer service department was besieged by calls from angry consumers complaining that they choked on plastic spikes that had broken off into their chicken.